CDRH/datura/docs/1_setup/omeka_setup.md

 source .venv/bin/activate
 ```

+You should now see a `(.venv)` at the front of the command line prompt.
+You will need to activate this environment every time you post to Omeka S.

 ### Step 3: Install Python dependencies

 Next, confirm you have a `requirements.txt` file in the root directory of your collection.
 If you are working with an existing repository, you may need to copy this over from Datura.
 Then, to install the dependencies, run: